OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/overview.rst

 When a Virtual Machine is in the ``running`` or ``poweroff`` state, it can be rescheduled to a different host.
 By issuing the ``onevm resched`` command, the VM is labeled for rescheduling.
 In the next scheduling interval, the VM will be rescheduled to a different host, if:

 * There is a suitable host for the VM.
-* The VM is not already running in it.
+* The VM is not already running on it.

-This feature can be used by other components to trigger rescheduling action when certain conditions are met.
+This feature can be used by other components to trigger the rescheduling action when certain conditions are met.

 Cluster Workload Optimization
 --------------------------------------------------------------------------------